JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.1 - Lexing.md

 Rather than continuing to do lexing with Parsec, we'll use a real lexer generator called `Alex`.
 Then we'll use the token stream from `Alex` as the input to a `Parsec` parser.
 Separating these concerns will simplify using Parsec later.

+My main concern with Alex is that it doesn't support `Data.Text`.
+I could wrap it myself but that seems to be a fairly involved effort.
+So instead we'll let Alex work on an input `String` and then output `Data.Text.Lazy.Text` everywhere.
+I suspect that this will become a performance bottleneck - feel free to try supporting `Data.Text` with Alex!

 Credit for this lexing strategy (and much of the lexer source) belongs to Simon Marlow, who also maintains Alex  (and GHC!).
 The lexer is based on the Haskell '98 lexer presented in the `/examples` folder of the Alex source, plus several fixes.

 <h3> Alex </h3>